 VLP aims to develop a comprehensive and transparent process to review instructional programs resulting in a Recommended Instructional Program Guide to submit to the VDOE for VBOE approval, as required by the VLA.
-VLP has developed a single-phase process for supplemental and intervention review, modeled on similar processes in other states, in which providers1 will be able to submit their programs for review.
+VLP has developed a two-phase process for core instructional review and a single-phase process for supplemental and intervention review, modeled on similar processes in other states, in which providers1 will be able to submit their programs for review.